-When the City of Kingston was designated an Entitlement Community in 2005, the City chose the Office of Community Development, now the Office of Economic & Community Development (OECD), as the City Department responsible for the local administration of the Community Development Block Grant program.
+When the City of Kingston was designated an Entitlement Community in 2005, the City chose the Office of Economic and Community Development (OECD) as the City Department responsible for the administration of the Community Development Block Grant program.
 The City of Kingston does not receive Emergency Shelter Grant (ESG) or Housing Opportunities for People with Aids (HOPWA) funding.
-The City of Kingston, working in collaboration with RUPCO, Inc., has administered NYS Promoting Homeownership HOME grants, but the funds have been used and the contracts closed out.
-The OECD is planning to apply for another round of funding to continue this work.
+The City of Kingston, working in collaboration with RUPCO, is administering a NYS Promoting Homeownership HOME grant.
+The funding recently ended and the City is working to apply for another round of funding to continue this work.